Chevron evacuates Venezuela executives following staff arrests

 Several other foreign energy companies have written down the value of their Venezuela assets by hundreds of millions of dollars or halted most operations, keeping only a skeletal staff in the country.

-Spain’s Repsol (REP.MC) took a pre-tax charge of about $1 billion on its Venezuelan assets in the prior quarter.
+Spain’s Repsol took a pre-tax charge of about $1 billion on its Venezuelan assets in the prior quarter.
 Italy’s ENI said it was owed 500 million euros ($615 million) in delinquent payments from PDVSA last year.

-Service provider Schlumberger (SLB.N) wrote down its Venezuelan holdings in the fourth quarter by $938 million.
-Halliburton (HAL.N) earlier this month said it wrote off all remaining assets in the country, adding a $312 million charge on top of $647 million in charges last year.
+Service provider Schlumberger wrote down its Venezuelan holdings in the fourth quarter by $938 million.
+Halliburton earlier this month said it wrote off all remaining assets in the country, adding a $312 million charge on top of $647 million in charges last year.

-Other international oil firms, including France’s Total SA (TOTF.PA), have withdrawn foreign staff in recent years and reduced investment as living conditions have deteriorated.
+Other international oil firms, including France’s Total SA, have withdrawn foreign staff in recent years and reduced investment as living conditions have deteriorated.

 “I can tell you it is difficult for our people because of lack of power, lack of water,” said Chief Executive Patrick Pouyanne last week at an oil summit in Paris.